menu icon

 • Preheat oven to 375°F. Line a large baking sheet with parchment paper.

-• In a large heavy skillet, add 1 tbsp of sesame oil over medium heat.
+• In a large heavy skillet, add 1 tablespoon of sesame oil over medium heat.
 Pan fry onions for 2-3 minutes or until softened and translucent, stirring occasionally.
 Add in the garlic and ginger and cook another 30 seconds.

 • Scoop the onion mixture into a food processor.
 Add in the curry paste, lime juice and tahini.
 Process until smooth, scraping down the sides as needed.
 Leave mixture in food processor.

-• In the skillet, heat 2 tbsp of sesame oil over medium-high heat.
+• In the skillet, heat 2 tablespoon of sesame oil over medium-high heat.
 Add in the mushrooms, cooking for 5-8 minutes or until browned.
 Allow them to sear and stir occasionally to prevent burning,

 • Add the mushrooms, chickpeas, rice, cilantro and nuts to the food processor.
 Pulse a few times to combine but not so much that the mixture becomes a paste.
 You should see pieces of mushroom and chickpeas.